-The United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) tool15 was reviewed to identify an updated list of federally listed species that have the potential to occur within the AUAR area.
+The United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IpaC) tool20 was reviewed to identify an updated list of federally listed species that have the potential to occur within the AUAR area.
 Two species were identified from this review: the northern long-eared bat (Myotis septentrionalis; endangered) and the monarch butterfly (Danaus plexippus; candidate).
-The northern long-eared bat (NLEB) was identified in the 2018 review but has since been up-listed from threatened to endangered as of March 31, 202316.
-Additionally, the monarch butterfly was not identified in the 2018 review, and the Dakota skipper (Hesperia dacotae; threatened) and rusty patched bumble bee (Bombus affinis) were identified in the 2018 review, but not identified in the 2023 review.
-Appendix B includes the IPaC results.
+The northern long-eared bat (NLEB) was identified in the 2018 review but has since been up-listed from threatened to endangered as of March 31, 202321.
+Additionally, the monarch butterfly was not identified in the 2018 review, and the Dakota skipper (Hesperia dacotae; threatened) was identified in the 2018 review, but not identified in the 2023 review.
+The IPaC results are included in Appendix B.